What is 5G?

 - Why is 5G available in other cities with other networks, but not O2?

 Each network operator has their own 5G roll out plans and approaches.
-Our plan is to have coverage in 20 towns and cities by the end of 2019, increasing to 50 by summer 2020.
+O2 5G is live in areas of 21 towns and cities, with plans to increase this to 50 by summer 2020.
 You can use our coverage checker to find out if 5G is available in your area.

 - I have a 5G device and a 5G sim, what happens if I’m in an area without 5G coverage?